LesleyLai/blog/contents/blog/make_impossible_state_unrepresentable/en.md

 id: make-impossible-state-unrepresentable
 title: "Make Impossible State Unrepresentable, in C++"
 lang: en
-create: '2019-10-26'
+created: "2019-10-26"
-lastModify: '2019-10-26'
+modified: "2019-10-26"
-categories:
+tags:
   - code
   - cpp
   - dod
   - functional
 ---

-At [CppCon](https://cppcon.org/) 2019, I gave a lightning talk at called [*Make Impossible State Unrepresentable*](https://youtu.be/hYyRrYwfy3k).
+At [CppCon](https://cppcon.org/) 2019, I gave a lightning talk at called [_Make Impossible State Unrepresentable_](https://youtu.be/hYyRrYwfy3k).
 Due to the nature of a 5 minutes lightning talk, it was handwavy, and I cut a lot of prepared contents to fit the time.
 This post is a deeper dive into the topic with more detailed explanations and examples.

 The same practice in typed-functional programming communities inspires this topic.
 However, I do not consider this theme too "functional," and it can certainly be applied to C++ or any other programming languages with a type system.
 The topic also has a strong relationship with "[strong typing](https://en.wikipedia.org/wiki/Strong_and_weak_typing)."